ethanroday/bloom-filter/README.md

 - If `maxCapacity` and `falsePositiveRate` are given, `size` and `numHashes` will be calculated.
 - Otherwise, if `size` and/or `numHashes` are given, they will be used, or else default values will be used.

-It is also possible to pass no configuration object, in which case the defaults for `size` and `numHashes` are used:
+It is also possible to pass no properties object, in which case the defaults for `size` and `numHashes` are used:

 ```typescript
 const filter = new BloomFilter(); // size is 10000 and numHashes is 4